In simple terms, it answers one question: how much effort does it take to run at a certain speed?

 Running Economy vs Running Power

-Two runners can produce the same power output — but one of them moves faster.
+Two runners can produce the same power output, but one of them moves faster at that effort.
+That difference comes from how effectively energy is being used.

 Why this matters